GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 * `skipRequestCompression`: If set to "true", the SAML request to this service provider will not be compressed.

-* `logo_img`: Absolute or relative URL pointing to the IDP's logo used by the Gluu's Passport login page.
+* `logo_img`: Absolute or relative URL pointing to the IDPs logo used by the Gluu's Passport login page.

 * `enable`: If set to "true", this IDP is allowed to be used by users that try to authenticate.